tomasbrod/net/brodnet.md

 When client recieves enough packets it sends report.
 When different mark -> reset packet counters.
 Server waits some time for the report based on sending speed and estimated rtt.
 If no report arrives, rates are reset to slow and later the session is closed.

+ECN: Send otData datagrams as ecn enabled.
+When CN marked packet is recieved, send otInfo immediately with CN flag set.

 #### otCtrl [proto-otCtrl]